Glasgow Rangers have confirmed that six players will leave the club on free transfers this summer.

-Are you happy Jon Flanagan is leaving?
+Are you happy Jon Flanagan left?

 However, from a business angle, this makes little to no sense.
 The group of six have an accumulative Transfermarkt value of £2.4m.
 Although selling them might not have brought in a seismic amount of cash, they could still have realistically expected to bring in a seven-figure sum if they recouped transfer fees for each of them from prospective buyers.
 They are all below 30, as well – they are still valuable assets.

 The ‘Gers have had financial difficulties in the past and they should now be looking to bring in revenue any way they can.
 Granted, a significant amount in salaries will be taken off the wage bill, but allowing all six to move on for free is negligent from Ross Wilson.
 This is not the kind of thing they can repeat on a regular basis in the future.

 ‘Gers fans, do you think the club made a mistake by letting six players leave without a transfer fee being recouped?
 Let us know what you think by commenting below!

 Click here to comment on this articleor